Monday, October 7, 2024

 The MTC holder shall adhere to all the clauses of the MTC including conditions & limitations mentioned in the type certificate.
 Any changes required in the UAS at any stage shall be carried out only after the approval of CEMILAC.
 The MTC holder shall resolve all the design-related issues of the UAS in service to the satisfaction of the User Services.

-RMTC shall remain valid for a period not exceeding 5 years; an MTC shall remain valid for a period not exceeding 10 Years; and RSD without limit, provided the document has not been suspended or revoked by CEMILAC.
-CEMILAC shall include the duration of validity at the time of issue of the MTC.
-The MTC holder shall apply to CEMILAC for the renewal of the MTC six months before the expiry of the Certificate.
+RMTC shall remain valid for a period not exceeding 5 years; an MTC shall remain valid for a period not exceeding 10 Years; and RSD without limit, provided the documents have not been suspended or revoked by CEMILAC.
+CEMILAC shall indicate the duration of validity at the time of issue of the MTC.
+The MTC holder shall apply to CEMILAC for the renewal of the MTC six months prior to the expiry of the Certificate.

 REFERENCES: